rasbt/b3-basic-batchsize-benchmark/README.md

-Right now, this benchmark is a [MobileNetV3 (large)](https://arxiv.org/abs/1905.02244).
+Right now, this benchmark is a [MobileNetV3 (large)](https://arxiv.org/abs/1905.02244) on CIFAR-10 (the images are resized to 224 to reach proper GPU utilization).
 You can run it as follows: